daletoniris/deteccion-de-plagas-en-plantas-con-tensorflow/README.md

 https://github.com/tensorflow/models/blob/master/research/slim/nets/mobilenet_v1.md

 ### Then you must convert your model to a Lite type model to work in android studio, and the build.gradle can recognize it.
-Use this command, it works fine on Ubuntu 16.04, you will use it for this purpose, it is installed when you install tensorflow:
+Use this command, it works fine on Ubuntu 16.04, you will use it for this purpose, Toco is installed when you install tensorflow:
 ```
 toco --input_file=tf_files/retrained_graph.pb --output_file=tf_files/optimized_graph.lite --input_format=TENSORFLOW_GRAPHDEF
 --output_format=TFLITE --input_shape="1,224,224,3" --input_array=input --output_array=final_result --inference_type=FLOAT --input_data_type=FLOAT